Confidentiality in Counseling

 Why are counseling services private and confidential?

 Counseling is considered a medical service and protects your information just like UH Hilo Student Medical Services and other health provider offices in the community.
 Confidentiality in counseling creates a safe space for students to talk about anything and everything and to get support without fear of judgment or penalty.
-Students discuss many experiences with counselors that may include substance use, sexual activity, and concerns about illegal or other behavior that might violate the student conduct code.
+Students discuss many experiences with counselors that may include substance use, sexual activity, and concerns about illegal or other behaviors that might violate the student conduct code.
 Counselors will not disclose this information unless the information shared falls under the category of one of the limits of confidentiality listed below.
 All students will be informed of these limits before speaking with a counselor, so that they can decide what information they wish to share.

 Who will know that I am seeing a counselor?